Himachal Pradesh: BJP delegates meet governor, demand division of votes in Assembly to pass Budget

 While the Congress has 40 MLAs in the 68-member Assembly, the BJP has 25 seats.
 The remaining three members are independents.

-The voting resulted in a tie with both candidates securing 34 votes.
+The Rajya Sabha election on Tuesday resulted in a tie with both candidates securing 34 votes.
 This indicated that six Congress MLAs had voted against their party’s candidate.
 Mahajan was then declared the winner based on a draw of lots, as per the procedure.

 After the voting on Tuesday, Chief Minister Sukhvinder Singh Sukhu alleged that the six Congress MLAs had been taken to BJP-ruled Haryana in a convoy of the state’s police and the Central Reserve Police Force.